OrganizationsSkip to the content

 All Souls Catholic Parish Rectory - Sanford Holiday Tour of Homes 1996

-Excperts about All Souls Catholic Parish's historic rectory (former Chase home) from the 1996 Sanford Historic Turst 8th Annual Holiday Tour of Homes, Saturday and Sunday, December 7 & 9, 1996.
+Excperts historic rectory (former Chase home) from the 1996 Sanford Historic Trust 8th Annual Holiday Tour of Homes, Saturday and Sunday, December 7 and 9, 1996.

 Leave a Comment